Nitrolaunch/nitrolaunch/docs/plugins/plugins/options.md

 # Options
 ID: `options`

-The Options plugin adds the ability to define options for your game in your configuration, and share them across instances and profiles in a backwards-compatible way.
+The Options plugin adds the ability to define options for your game in your configuration, and share them across instances and templates in a backwards-compatible way.
 The options are agnostic to the Minecraft version and automatically converted to the correct format.

 ## Usage
 Global options for all instances are supplied in a JSON format in the file `options.json` in your config directory.
 This file may not exist so you might have to create it yourself.